Benefits to LORA operators

 In a partnership with the Office of Conservation, a significant amount of the proceeds will be invested in reducing the number of orphan wells in Louisiana.

-The Louisiana Oilfield Restoration Association, Inc. (also known as LORA or LORA Financial Security) provides Louisiana oil and gas well operators with the financial security required by the Louisiana Office of Conservation to operate wells in Louisiana.
+LORA Financial Security (also known as LORA or the Louisiana Oilfield Restoration Association) provides Louisiana oil and gas well operators with the financial security required by the Louisiana Office of Conservation to operate wells in Louisiana.

 LORA is a local Louisiana company founded to alleviate some of the difficulties expressed by oil and gas well operators in obtaining the financial security required by the Louisiana Office of Conservation (Louisiana Administrative Code 43.XIX.104) at an affordable rate.
 Additionally, LORA has partnered with the Office of Conservation in a program to use a portion of its proceeds to address the issue of orphan wells in Louisiana.